ros-tooling/community/README.md

 ### Adding new subprojects

-To request introduction of a new subproject, use the "Add Project Request" issue template in this repository.
+To request introduction of a new subproject, add a list item to the "Subprojects" section and open a Pull Request to this repository, using the default Pull Request Template to populate the text of the PR.

-To resolve the created ticket, a PR must be merged by a working group admin, which edits the "Subprojects" section of this document.
-The PR will be merged on WG approval.
+At the next meeting, the PR will be reviewed, and merged on WG approval.

 ### Standards for subprojects